Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 Tamiko Thiel’s and Midori Kono Thiel’s **Brush the Sky** calligraphic AR artworks are located in Japantown, San Jose, California.
 You can download a pdf of an [AR tour of the artworks](http://tamikothiel.com/brushthesky/PR/BrushTheSky_AR-tourSanJoseJapantown.pdf).

-If you do not live near to the artwork locations in San Jose Japantown, and cannot physically go there, you can still use ARpoise’s Fixed Location feature to view augments remotely.
+If you do not live near to the artwork locations in San Jose Japantown, and cannot physically go there, you can still use ARpoise’s Fixed Position feature to view augments remotely.
 It will make ARpoise think that you are stannding at that remote location, and you will see the augments overlaying your own immediate environment.
 This is of course not the same experience as seeing them at the “real” sites in Japantown, but it is a handy feature that you can also use to test out changes to your own artworks even if they are positioned somewhere in the world far away from you.

 #### Viewing Brush the Sky augments at home: first get GPS coordinates